Building Trust & Equity in Internal Medicine: One Brooklyn Health

 In April, our team had the opportunity to visit One Brooklyn Health (OBH) and witness firsthand how they are training residents to provide patient-centered and responsive care.

-Supported by the Building Trust: Advancing Health Equity program, Sophia Kostelanetz, MD, and Predrag “Pedja” Stojicic, MD, MPH, in collaboration with their community partner, Mr. Bruce Richard, have developed a thoughtful health equity curriculum specifically tailored for OBH’s resident physicians and the patients they serve.
+Supported by the Building Trust: Advancing Health Equity program, the project team has worked with community partners and a teaching and advisory team to develop a thoughtful health equity and leadership curriculum specifically tailored for OBH’s resident physicians and the patients they serve.

 Contextually Relevant Curriculum

 At the beginning of our visit, we had an opportunity to sit down and chat with Dr. Kostelanetz.
-She shared that most OBH resident physicians are international medical graduates working with Brooklyn’s safety-net population, many of whom rely on Medicaid.
+She shared that most OBH resident physicians are international medical graduates working with Brooklyn’s safety-net population, most of whom rely on Medicaid.

 With this unique context in mind, the OBH team crafted a curriculum that integrates policy, strategy, and the lived experiences of both trainees and patients.
 Dr. Kostelanetz has worked hard to build trust within and across OBH to secure organizational support for this work.